icesat2py/icepyx/doc/source/getting_started/resources.rst

 Complimentary GitHub Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. _`contact page`: ../development/contact.rst
 Here we describe a selection of publicly available Python code posted on GitHub with applicability for working with ICESat-2 data.
 This includes repositories that are more broadly designed for working with LiDAR/point cloud datasets in general.
 These repositories represent independent but complimentary projects that we hope to make easily interoperable within icepyx in order to maximize capabilities and minimize duplication of efforts.
-Conversations about how to best accomplish this have been ongoing since the conception of icepyx, and we welcome everyone to join the conversation (please see our `contact page`_).
+Conversations about how to best accomplish this have been ongoing since the conception of icepyx, and we welcome everyone to join the conversation (please see our :ref:`contact page<contact_ref_label>`).

 *Note: This list is a compilation of publicly available GitHub repositories and includes some annotations to reflect how they relate to icepyx.
 Please check each repository's licensing information before using or modifying their code.
 Additional resources having to do specifically with obtaining ICESat-2 data are noted in the last section of this document.*